Join us for an afternoon tour to explore local craft beer, wine, spirits, hard seltzers, ciders, and more!

 START YOUR DAY WITH GREAT PORTLAND BEERS

-If you feel it’s never too early to start drinking great local beer, then the Beerunch tour is designed for you!
+If you feel it’s never too early to start drinking great local beer, then the First Draft Brewery Tour is designed for you!

 Hop on the bus with us and we will head to Bissell Brothers Brewing before they open their doors to the public for the day.
 We will be able to spend time in their impressive space and enjoy their well-known beers to learn about their journey to become one of the best-known breweries in New England.

 After a great start, we will travel over to East Bayside to Belleflower Brewing for another exclusive visit before the doors are opened to their thirsty fans.
 In a very short time, this company has chartered a course all their own by working directly with local farmers and foragers to produce some very memorable beers.

 Then it will be time to step inside Goodfire Brewing, a company that has also made its mark in a very beer-centric town.
 We will visit with their team and sip a variety of their beers that have all originated from their talented head brewer.

 After the tour, we’ll drop you back off at Portland Beer Hub to grab some bottles and cans before continuing your exploration of lively downtown Portland.

 Generous portions of alcohol products made at each different location are included in the tour price.

 A local snack will be provided to each guest during the tour.

 Every Saturday, and Sunday from 10:00 a.m. – 1:00 p.m.
 Other days may be available for private tour bookings based on availability.

 Please note that tour venues and details may change without notice due to unforeseen circumstances.